epage/rfcs/text/0000-split-home.md

 Similarly, `rustup` stores all user-global files in `~/.rustup`.

-This RFC would provide a way for users to emulate platform-specific paths by providing environment variables to control each of these types of paths
+This RFC would provide a way for users to emulate platform-specific paths by providing environment variables to control each of these types of paths as an incremental, transitional step towards eventually supporting platform-specific paths.

 # Motivation
 [motivation]: #motivation